palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/project-template.md

 # Per-Project Folder Template

+**Author:** Florencia Palmisano

-Every numbered project (01–10) follows this exact shape, so the *process* is identical even as the *product under test* changes — the same discipline a test manager would enforce across a real team's projects.
+Every numbered project (01–10) follows this exact shape, so the *process* is identical even as the *product under test* changes — the same discipline I'd enforce across a real team's projects, so that a new hire dropped into project 07 already knows where to look because they've seen project 02.

 ```
 0X-domain-sitename/